-- Registered Nurses includes all such staff involved in the direct provision of skilled nursing to residents, direct oversight of delegated nursing activities or indirect activities such as charting and medication preparation directly related to the direct activities.
+- Registered Nurses includes all such staff involved in the direct provision of skilled nursing to residents, direct oversight of delegated nursing activities, or indirect activities such as charting and medication preparation directly related to the direct activities.
+Report all costs even not directly billable nursing tasks needed for licensure.
 This category does not include first-line supervisors of RNs.
-Such supervisors must be reported in Step 6.e. in the Program Administration or Central Office cost area as appropriate. - Licensed Vocational Nurses includes all such staff involved in the direct provision of skilled nursing to residents, direct oversight of delegated nursing activities or indirect activities such as charting and medication preparation directly related to the direct activities.
+Such supervisors must be reported in Step 6.e. in the Program Administration or Central Office cost area as appropriate. - Licensed Vocational Nurses includes all such staff involved in the direct provision of skilled nursing to residents, direct oversight of delegated nursing activities, or indirect activities such as charting and medication preparation directly related to the direct activities.
 Graduate Vocational Nurses (GVNs) should be reported as LVNs.
+Report all costs even not directly billable nursing tasks needed for licensure.
 This category does not include first-line supervisors of LVNs.
-Such supervisors must be reported in Step 6.e. in the Program Administration or

-- Central Office cost area as appropriate. - Behavioral Support includes psychologists and behavior specialists.
+Such supervisors must be reported in Step 6.e. in the Program Administration or Central Office cost area as appropriate. - Behavioral Support includes psychologists and behavior specialists.
 This category does not include first-line supervisors of behavioral support staff.
 Such supervisors must be reported in Step 6.e. in the Program Administration or Central Office cost area as appropriate. - Dietary Staff includes dietitian services.
 This category does not include first-line supervisors of dietitians.
 Such supervisors must be reported in Step 6.e. in the Program Administration or Central Office cost area as appropriate. - Social Work an individual who has at least a bachelor's degree in social work or similar professional qualifications, which include a minimum educational requirement of a bachelor's degree.
 Expenses for services provided by a Licensed Professional Counselor (LPC) are unallowable.
 This category does not include first-line supervisors of social work staff.
-Such supervisors must be reported in Step 6.e. in the Program Administration or Central Office cost area as appropriate. - Therapies (HCS and TxHmL) For Physical Therapy, Occupational Therapy, Speech Therapy and Audiology includes all therapeutic services for program participants as required by their service plan.
+Such supervisors must be reported in Step 6.e. in the Program Administration or Central Office cost area as appropriate. - Therapies (HCS and TxHmL) For Physical Therapy, Occupational Therapy, Speech Therapy, and Audiology include all therapeutic services for program participants as required by their service plan.
 This category does not include first-line supervisors of therapy staff.
 Such supervisors must be reported in Step 6.e. in the Program Administration or Central Office cost area as appropriate.

-Columns F-I: Related-Party Total Staff Hours, Total Staff Wages, Total Contract Hours and Total Contract Payment: If there are related-party employee and/or contract staff as described above reported in Step 6.b., these columns are automatically populated after all nonrelated-party costs in Columns B-E have been entered.
+Columns F-I: Related-Party Total Staff Hours, Total Staff Wages, Total Contract Hours, and Total Contract Payment: If there are related-party employees and/or contract staff as described above reported in Step 6.b., these columns are automatically populated after all nonrelated-party costs in Columns B-E have been entered.

-Column J: Total Compensation: This column is the sum of Columns C, E, G and I and represents Total Non-Attendant Compensation for that service type.
+Column J: Total Compensation: This column is the sum of Columns C, E, G, and I and represents Total Non-Attendant Compensation for that service type.